Evaluation of a color fused dual-band NVG

 TNO Defensie en Veiligheid

-We have tested a prototype dual-band NVG system consisting of two NVGs fitted with filters that split the NVG sensitive range into a short (visual) and a long wavelength (NIR) band.
-The Color-the-night technique (see Hogervorst & Toet, SPIE D&S ‘08) was used to fuse the images of the two sensors.
-We designed a color scheme especially optimized for the detection of camouflaged targets.
-The added value of this system was evaluated in an experiment in which observers had to detect targets (green and blue tubes).
-Daytime images were taken with a normal camera, and NVG images were recorded at night.
-Performance was tested for i) the visual band only, ii) the NIR-band only, iii) normal NVG, iv) daytime imagery and v) color fused dual-band NVG.
-The results show that some targets were detected in the individual bands, but most targets were detected in the dual-band system, with performance comparable to that of the band optimally presenting that particular target.
-Our evaluation shows the added value of dual-band over single band NVG for the detection of targets, and suggests better situational awareness and perceived depth.
+We designed and evaluated a dual-band Night Vision Goggles sensor system.
+The sensor system consists of two optically aligned NVGs fitted with filters splitting the sensitive range into a visual and a near-infrared band.
+The Color-the-night technique (Hogervorst & Toet, FUSION2008) was used to fuse the images of the two sensors, using a color scheme optimized for the detection of camouflaged targets.
+The added value of this system was established in an experiment in which observers detected targets (green and blue tubes).
+Performance was measured for daytime imagery and nighttime imagery: each of the two individual bands, standard NVG, and the color fused sensor system.
+We found that some of the targets were detected in the individual bands, but most targets were detected in the dual-band system.
+The fact that performance in the dual-band condition is comparable to the sum of the two individual bands indicates that the fusion method is (close to) optimal.
+An experiment in which subjective reports were gathered shows that the colored dual-band images are easier to grasp and give a better sense of depth.
+Our evaluation shows the added value of dual-band over single band NVG for the detection of targets, situational awareness, and perceived depth.

 To reference this document use:

 International Society of Information Fusion - IEEE., Seattle, WA

 Proceedings 12th International Conference on Information Fusion, Fusion 2009, 6-9 July 2009, Seattle, USA, 1432-1438